 GENERIC NAME: ketoprofen

-DRUG CLASS AND MECHANISM: Ketoprofen is an oral drug that belongs to a class of drugs called nonsteroidal antiinflammatory drugs (NSAIDs).
+DRUG CLASS AND MECHANISM: Ketoprofen is an oral drug that belongs to a class of drugs called nonsteroidal anti-inflammatory drugs (NSAIDs).
 Other members of this class include ibuprofen (Motrin), indomethacin (Indocin), naproxen (Aleve) and many others.
 These drugs are used for the management of mild to moderate pain, fever, and inflammation.
-They work by reducing the levels of prostaglandins, chemicals that are responsible for pain, fever, and inflammation.
+They work by reducing the levels of prostaglandins, chemicals produced by the body that are responsible for pain, fever, and inflammation.
 Ketoprofen reduces prostaglandins by blocking the enzyme that makes them (cyclooxygenase).
 As a consequence, inflammation, pain and fever are reduced.

 Report Problems to the Food and Drug Administration

 You are encouraged to report negative side effects of prescription drugs to the FDA.
 Visit the FDA MedWatch website or call 1-800-FDA-1088.